oshied/directord/docs/components.md

 > NOTE: Installation assumes metadata cache is available.
 Use --clear-metadata to ensure it's available at least once during an orchestration.

+##### `REBOOT`

+Syntax: `INTEGER`

+Reboot takes an integer value which is interpreted as seconds before executing a reboot.

+> The default reboot wait time is 10 seconds.

+> Reboot operations are performed with `systemctl` on the client side.
+If the remote system does not support this method, additional operations can be performed using the `RUN` component in non-blocking mode.

 ### User defined Components